ankit-jha/commands/README.md

     Press V (That's capital "V" : Shift + v )
     Move your cursor down to the bottom of the block of text/code to remove.
     Press d.

-# Git Commands

-git config --global user.name "My name is..."

-git config --global user.email my_email@domain.com

-git config user.name "My name for this project is..." on your local project folder.

-git config user.name my_email@domain.com on your local project folder.

-For editing

-git config --global -e

-git config -e (to edit local config)

-git config -l

-git branch #Shows what branch you are on

-git checkout -b dev_new # Creates a new branch

-git remote rename origin new_origin

-git remote add upstream url

-git log --follow filename # Shows commit only for that specific file

-git branch --set-upstream-to origin dev_ankit #Creates tracking between remote dev_ankit branch and local dev_ankit branch

-git push -u origin dev_new  #The first time that you push dev_new branch it sets up the association between your branch and the one at origin.

-git --no-ff #The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
-This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature

-git clone git@github.com:ankit-jha/commands.git -b develop --single-branch #Clone a specific branch

-# Homebrew Commands

-ruby -e "$(curl -fsSL "https://raw.githubusercontent.com/Homebrew/install/master/install)" # Installs HomeBrew

-brew cask  # Installs Cask if it's not there otherwise shows all commands

-brew cask install app-name

-brew cask uninstall app-name

-brew cask search app-name

-brew cask cleanup